Tips for starting solids at 5 months:

 What if my Baby is Refusing to Eat?

 Don’t worry if your little one is happily accepting food one day and then refusing the same food the next.
 Learning to eat solids is not straight forward and there will be lots of trial and error, and don’t forget the mess!
 You will have good days and bad days.
 If your baby is refusing to eat, maybe your baby is just not that hungry.

 It will take some trial and error to figure out the best feeding schedule for your baby, but as long as your little one is eating a variety of foods and is happy and growing, you can rest assured that they are well-fed.

-Introducing solids and creating a regular feeding schedule is not just about the food, it’s also a special time for bonding and communicating with your baby.
+Starting solids at 5 months and creating a regular feeding schedule is not just about the food, it’s also a special time for bonding and communicating with your baby.
 Remember to not force anything and most of all have some fun.

 Introducing solids Raising Children – The australian Parenting Website

 How to introduce solid foods to babies for allergy prevention.
 Balgowlah, NSW: ASCIA.
 Retrieved 12 June 2018 from